Putting together an engaging, brand-friendly event can unlock layers of value for your business; 81% of marketers use in-person events.

-1. Create Urgency
+1. Create urgency

-“Tickets are almost SOLDOUT“ or “Act Now!“ are examples of landing page urgency phrases.
+“Tickets are almost SOLD OUT“ or “Act Now!“ are examples of landing page urgency phrases.
 You want to create a sense of scarcity around your tickets.

 You want prospects to understand that this opportunity will never present itself again.
 They don’t have another chance to attend your event after it’s over.
 So, you should use text that shows scarcity and (if you can) put some graphics up that reinforce that.

-2. Focus on the Headline
+2. Focus on the headline

-You’re landing page headline is a big deal.
 You have around 8 seconds to make an impression before someone moves on to the next thing.
 Landing page headlines are the perfect place to capture your audience’s attention.
 You want to hyper-focus on your headline copy.

 Only 77% of marketers are testing their headlines.
 But, over 90% of the people that read your headline will read your CTA.
 Make sure that those headlines are fantastic.

 If you’re trying to convert people with your landing pages, the last thing you want to do is make it difficult for them.
 Don’t litter your landing page with forms and fields that require the user to input tons of information; strip it down to the basics.

-4. Add Images/Videos
+4. Add images and videos

 And, when you’re trying to sell tickets to your event, trust is your biggest commodity.
 You don’t want them to just buy; you want them to immerse themselves in your event and your brand.

 Remember to use videos that capture the magic of your event.
 You want to draw people in and slowly convert them into brand ambassadors.
 You’re not trying to trick them into coming to your event.
 If the branded video of your event doesn’t persuade them, they may not be a good attendee fit.

-5. Forge an Emotional Connection
+5. Forge an emotional connection

 We don’t know how many purchases are made based on emotions — we just know that it’s a lot.
-Harvard Professor Gerald Zaltman claims the number is close to 95%
+Harvard Professor Gerald Zaltman claims the number is close to 95%.

 If you can create emotional connections via your landing page, you’re almost sure to get a sale.
 But, wanting to create an emotional connection and doing it are two vastly different things.